Halfmoon Bay (Stewart Island)

-Halfmoon Bay lies on the eastern coast of Stewart Island/Rakiura in New Zealand.
+Halfmoon Bay lies on the eastern coast of Stewart Island in New Zealand.

 The town of Oban lies in the bay.
 A small fishing fleet and a ferry service from Bluff use the bay.

 The gardens of Moturau Moana built by Isabel Noeline Baker, are New Zealand's southernmost public gardens.

-Halfmoon Bay and its neighbour Horseshoe Bay are the subject of a name mix-up, caused by early cartographers.
+Halfmoon Bay and its neighbour Horseshoe Bay are the subject of a name mix-up.
 Halfmoon Bay is in fact shaped more like a horseshoe, whereas Horseshoe Bay is shaped like a half moon.